-In Billings, Wednesday will bring overnight lows below zero and daytime highs in the single digits.
+In Billings, Montana, temperatures over the weekend were in the 50s, but Wednesday will bring overnight lows below zero and daytime highs in the single digits.

-With overnight temperatures plunging close to record lows, downtown Billings, the heart of Montana’s largest city, was empty.
+With overnight temperatures plunging close to record lows for the date, downtown Billings, the heart of Montana’s largest city, was very empty.

 Those who did venture out in the cold said they were ready.